Amen Corner, Berkshire: Amen Corner South

 To the north of Amen Corner South lies a residential estate which was developed in the 1980s by Thameswey Homes (later bought by George Wimpey).
-The housing estate has a well-known music shop which specialises in guitars, bass guitars and drums.
+The housing estate had a well-known music shop which specialised in guitars, bass guitars and drums, which closed in 2018, 41 years after opening.

 Amen Corner South was the home of the Binfield Brick and Tile Works Company's Binfield Brickworks between the late 19th century and the 1960s.
 The 60-acre site was purchased by John Nike OBE DL in 1969 through his company Key Properties Ltd (the Nike Group of Companies).
 The original plan was to build a garden centre on it.

-Part of the site now houses the John Nike Leisuresport Complex, comprising the Bracknell Ski and Snowboard Centre which was opened in 1985 and Bracknell Ice Rink which was opened in 1987.
+Part of the site was home to the John Nike Leisuresport Complex, which comprised the Bracknell Ski and Snowboard Centre which opened in 1985 and Bracknell Ice Rink which opened in 1987.
 Adjacent to this is the four star, 205-bedroom Coppid Beech Hotel, which has an alpine ski lodge design and which was opened in 1992.
 There is also a small residential development opposite the entrance to the Coppid Beech Hotel, Braeside, whose dwellings look like ski lodges to blend in with the surrounding area.
 All of these developments are accessed via John Nike Way, which is privately owned by the Nike Group of Companies.

 To pay for these ventures, the Nike Group of Companies sold part of its land to Hewlett-Packard and the area now houses the UK Head Office for Hewlett-Packard at the Amen Corner Business Park, and the UK Head Offices for Dell, 3M and Fujitsu Technology Solutions.

 A further part of Amen Corner South is owned by the property company Helical Bar.

 In August 2014, the Nike Group of Companies was granted outline planning permission to develop the remaining part of its land (which was originally to house a garden centre), along with the land owned by Helical Bar, for 550 homes, a neighbourhood centre with shops and restaurants and a primary school.

+The John Nike Leisuresport Complex was demolished in June 2022 after its closure in March 2020, with plans to turn the area into and industrial space.